NewHomeSS14/NewHome/CONTRIBUTING.md

 Importantly, do not make webedits.
 From the text above:
 > Do not use GitHub's web editor to create PRs.
 PRs submitted through the web editor may be closed without review.

-"Upstream" refers to the [new-frontiers-14/frontier-station-14](https://github.com/new-frontiers-14/frontier-station-14) repository that this fork was created from.
+"Upstream" refers to the [/AuroraSong14/Aurora-Song-14](https://github.com/AuroraSong14/Aurora-Song-14) repository that this fork was created from.

 # NewHome specific content

-In general, anything you create from scratch (vs. modifying something that exists from upstream) should go in an NewHome subfolder, `_AS`.
+In general, anything you create from scratch (vs. modifying something that exists from upstream) should go in an NewHome subfolder, `_NH`.

 Examples:
-- `Content.Server/_AS/`
+- `Content.Server/_NH/`
-- `Resources/Prototypes/_AS/`
+- `Resources/Prototypes/_NH/`
-- `Resources/Audio/_AS/`
+- `Resources/Audio/_NH/`
-- `Resources/Textures/_AS/`
+- `Resources/Textures/_NH/`
-- `Resources/Locale/en-US/_AS/`
+- `Resources/Locale/en-US/_NH/`
-- `Resources/ServerInfo/_AS/Guidebook/`
+- `Resources/ServerInfo/_NH/Guidebook/`

 # Changes to upstream files